Science at UM [S03-ep20]: Co-opetition or competition for green innovation?

-This week on A l’UM la science, Camille Bildstein and Frédéric Leroy from Montpellier Research in Management, founders of the Coo-innov chair, talk to us about green innovation.
-In the report, Olivier Ravel introduces us to the Mésocosme platform at Ecotron.
-A program broadcast on Divergence-FM 93.9.
+This week on *A l’UM la science*, Camille Bildstein and Frédéric Leroy from Montpellier Research in Management, founders of the Coo-innov Chair, discuss green innovation.
+In the report, Olivier Ravel introduces us to the Mésocosme platform at the Ecotron.
+The program airs on Divergence-FM 93.9.

-It is no longer news that every year the IPCC (Intergovernmental Panel on Climate Change) warns about the challenges associated with climate change and the need to take action to try to control it.
-More and more countries are committing to carbon neutrality by 2050, including France.
-While all good intentions are welcome in achieving this goal, nothing will happen without the participation of businesses and the invention of new models.
-Models of manufacturing, sales, and consumption.
-In short, a radical change.
+It’s no longer news: every year, the IPCC (Intergovernmental Panel on Climate Change) warns of the challenges posed by climate change and the need to take action to try to mitigate it.
+More and more countries are committing to carbon neutrality by 2050, and France is a prime example.
+While all good intentions are welcome in achieving this goal, nothing will happen without the participation of businesses and the development of new models—models for manufacturing, sales, and consumption.
+A paradigm shift, in short.

-Innovating to be more virtuous, more economical, more environmentally friendly—yes, but with whom and how?
-Because innovation is expensive and therefore represents a risk.
-Should we take this risk alone, or should we form alliances?
-If so, with whom?
+Innovating to be more ethical, more cost-effective, and more environmentally friendly—yes, but with whom and how?
+Because innovation is expensive and therefore carries a risk.
+Should we take that risk alone, or should we form alliances—and if so, with whom?

-To discuss this with us, we are joined by Camille Bildstein, Development Manager for the Coo-Innov Chair, and Frédéric Leroy, researcher atMontpellier Research in Management and Director of the Chair.
+We’ll be discussing this with Camille Bildstein, development officer for the Coo-Innov Chair, and Frédéric Leroy, a researcher atMontpellier Research in Management and director of the chair.

-Finally, we will welcome Agnès Pesenti, as the Science Bar is already back, and this time the conference theme is part of Brain Awareness Week.
+Finally, we will be welcoming Agnès Pesenti, as the Science Bar is back, and this time the lecture is part of Brain Awareness Week.

 Co-production: Divergence FM / University of Montpellier